Uninett/Argus/docs/models.rst

 Explanation of terms
 ~~~~~~~~~~~~~~~~~~~~

+Terms used in Argus are loosely based on the `ITIL standard`_ for IT service management.

 -  ``incident``: an unplanned interruption in the source system.
 -  ``event``: something that happened related to an incident.
 -  ``acknowledgement``: an acknowledgement of an incident by a user,